ivanvanderbyl/realtime-adapter/README.md

 This project aims to provide a streaming WebSocket adapter for Ember Data which can entirely replace making individual HTTP requests to a REST API for each action.

-This would be achieved by encoding the semantics of REST over a streaming connection using the STOMP protocol.
+This would be achieved by encoding the semantics of REST over a streaming connection using an extension of the STOMP protocol.

 This adapter will abstract away the STOMP connection and provide a consistent interface to Ember Data for all the standard operations.